pandas-dev/pandas/doc/source/user_guide/groupby.rst

 .. note::

-   Many kinds of complicated data manipulations can be expressed in terms of GroupBy operations (it can't be guaranteed to be the most efficient implementation).
+   Many kinds of complicated data manipulations can be expressed in terms of GroupBy operations (though it can't be guaranteed to be the most efficient implementation).
    You can get quite creative with the label mapping functions.

 .. _groupby.sorting: